samliumay/samliumay/README.md

 - A highly motivated computer science student at TEDU.
-- Worked at SAVRONIK for my summer internship.
+- Worked at SAVRONIK for my first summer internship.
 (For more information about company: http://www.savronik.com.tr/en/home/)
     - I developed tester program for easy testing of main project.(JavaFX used for UI.
 TCP/IP protocols used for connection between main program and tester program.)
     - Assisted software engineers by fixing some of the minor bugs at the main program.
     - Assisted software engineers by implementing minor interfaces at the main program.(JavaFX used. for developing them.)
     - Tried to develop the program that javaFX and postgreSQL actively used to the docker container.(In complete)
+- Worked at ASELSAN for my second summer internship.
+(For more information about company: https://www.aselsan.com.tr/)
+    - Developed a tool to create weekly work plan.
+        - C#, .NET and MongoDB were used in the project.
 - My projects (Completed ones) (Both projects that I developed by my own or with a team) :
     - Human Resource Management System
         - Github page of the project: https://github.com/ZeroToHero2/Human-Resource-Management-System-with-JFoenix